IPCS INCHEM Home

 METHYL n-AMYL KETONE ICSC: 0920

 Reacts with oxidizing materials.
-Attacks some forms of plastics.
+Attacks some forms of plastic.

 Boiling point: 151°C